run-ai/docs/docs/Researcher/researcher-library/rl-hpo-support.md

 ```

 * Decide on an HPO strategy:
-    *  Random search - randomlly pick a set of hyperparameter values
+    *  Random search - randomly pick a set of hyperparameter values
     *  Grid search - pick the next set of hyperparameter values, iterating through all sets across multiple experiments

 ```